-- A. Safety and security while using email, chat rooms, social media, and other forms of electronic communications; - B. The dangers inherent with the online disclosure of personally identifiable information; and, - C. The consequences of unauthorized access (e.g., "hacking") cyberbullying and other unlawful or inappropriate activities by students online supervision are knowledgeable about this policy and its accompanying procedures.
+- A. safety and security while using e-mail, chat rooms, social media, and other forms of electronic communications; - B. the dangers inherent with the online disclosure of personally identifiable information; and, - C. the consequences of unauthorized access (e.g., "hacking") cyberbullying and other unlawful or inappropriate activities by students online

+Site managers are responsible for providing training so that Internet users under their supervision are knowledgeable about this policy and its accompanying procedures.
 The Board expects that staff members will provide guidance and instruction to students in the appropriate use of the Internet.
 All Internet users (and their parents if they are minors) are required to sign a written agreement annually, or at the time of enrollment to abide by the terms and conditions of this policy and its accompanying procedures.